 “I’m sure you’re dying to get out of here right now because that’s how I felt in my first graduation,” she said.
-“Just know this really is a peer-based program and if you immerse yourselves in the program and in friendships, you will succeed.”
+“Just know this is a peer-based program, and if you immerse yourselves in the program and friendships, you will succeed.”

 Maggie also gave a heartfelt thank you to her family – some of which made the trip from Colorado just to see her graduate.

 “Thank you for loving me no matter what,” she said, “even through the worst times.”

 To wrap up her testimony, Maggie, told a story that began with her parents taking her to the airport to come to A Forever Recovery.

 It was one week after her birthday, and her parents gave her a birthday card on the way to the airport.

 “It had a quote in it that I didn’t understand, and it could have been because I was pretty messed up on my way to the airport,” she said.
 “But in step seven we have to set goals for ourselves – 1-, 5-, 10-year goals – and it wasn’t that hard for me because I realized how many goals already that I wanted to do that I just gave up on.